About Fort Lucan

 - The entire grounds of Fort Lucan measure 6 acres and this equates to three and a half football pitches.

-- Our highest attraction, Raging River stands at 10 metres in the air.
+- Our highest attraction, The Helter Skelter stands at 15 metres in the air.

 - To ensure the highest safety standards in Fort Lucan, The Royal Society for the Prevention of Accidents (RoSPA) has inspected the Fort every year since 1993.

-- Previous famous faces to grace the Fort’s doors including former Formula 1 Champion Damon Hill, RTÉ’s Miriam O’Callaghan, deceased actor Dennis Hopper and former WBO Middleweight Champion Steve Collins.
+- Previous famous faces to grace the Fort’s doors including former Formula 1 Champion Damon Hill, RTÉ’s Miriam O’Callaghan, deceased actor Dennis Hopper, former WBO Middleweight Champion Steve Collins and film actor Jesse Eisenberg.

 - All copper coins received by Fort Lucan are donated to charity.